nimbus-cloud/mongodb-boshrelease/README.md

-Before becreating release please download mongodb-3.6.22-src-bin.tgz from https://s4-viewer.cf.paas.bskyb.com/mongodb/mongodb-3.6.22-src-bin.tgz ,remane it to mongodb-3.6.22.tgz and place it in to /src/mongod/ directory.
+Before becreating release please download mongodb-3.6.22-src-bin.tgz from https://s4-viewer.cf.paas.bskyb.com/mongodb/mongodb-3.6.22-src-bin.tgz, remane it to mongodb-3.6.22.tgz and place it in to /src/mongod/ directory.

 Below should be run only on brand new deployment.